MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/checked-array-iterator-class.md

 ### <a name="remarks"></a>Açıklamalar

-Daha fazla bilgi için bkz.
-[Checked Iterators](../standard-library/checked-iterators.md).
+Daha fazla bilgi için [bkz.](../standard-library/checked-iterators.md)

 ### <a name="example"></a>Örnek